Ahimsa in the Yoga Sutra of Patanjali

 Ahimsa in Patañjali’s Yoga-Sutra

-Unlike the moral principles of the Baghavad Gita, Patañjali defined the ethical guidelines of the Yoga-Sutras in a way that can be understood and practiced even if the practitioner has no knowledge of Hinduism.
-Furthermore, as recommended practices for spirituality without religious affiliation, the Yama, first of all, Ahimsa, can bridge the deepest gaps between cultures and different religious ‘universalisms’ – a truly cosmopolitan practice.
+Unlike the moral principles of the Bhagavad Gita, Patañjali defined the ethical guidelines of the Yoga-Sutras in a way that can be understood and practiced even if the practitioner does not know Hinduism.
+Furthermore, as recommended practices for spirituality without religious affiliation, the Yama, first of all, Ahimsa, can bridge the deepest gaps between cultures and different religious universalisms – a truly cosmopolitan practice.

 Ahimsa as a vow

-Admittedly, this ‘perfect accordance’ only comes about after a long intensive practice of the attitudes described by the Yamas.
-However, the effects of Ahimsa, as Patañjali promises, only come about when the yogi has made the conscious decision to let this intention permeate all areas of life.
+Admittedly, this perfect accordance only comes after a long intensive practice of the attitudes described by the Yamas.
+However, the effects of Ahimsa, as Patañjali promises, only come about when the yogi makes the conscious decision to let this intention permeate all areas of life.

 Is it a coincidence that Patañjali placed Ahimsa as the first Yama?
 Indeed, this prominent position of Ahimsa points to the importance of this very first Yama for the yoga path.
-Although in some situations, one may be forced to give priority to one Yama over another, Patañjali calls the Yama and Niyamauniversal vows‘.
-Accordingly, one should follow them regardless of one’s origin, circumstances, professional obligations, time, and place.
+Although one may be forced to prioritize one Yama over another in some situations, Patañjali calls the Yama and Niyama universal vows.
+Accordingly, one should follow them regardless of origin, circumstances, professional obligations, time, and place.

 Consequently, someone who has the intention to implement the Yama Ahimsa consistently, cannot claim as an exception the fact, that he has to kill for his country as a soldier.
 Therefore followers of Jainism, who have placed Ahimsa at the center of their practice, excluded certain professions.